-The Union is set up for unlimited duration.
+The World Union is set up for unlimited duration.

 Article 5: Object

-The Union is an international society with spiritual, cultural and social purposes.
+The World Union is an international society with spiritual, cultural and social purposes.
 It can carry out its activity in every country.
-Its officers and council can meet either in its registered office or in any other place in the world.
-The Union’s objectives are the following:
+Its officers and Council can meet either in its registered office or in any other place in the world.
+The World Union’s objectives are the following:

-- To preserve and develop bonds of friendship, communication and solidarity among alumni/ae throughout the world.
+- To preserve and develop bonds of friendship, communication and solidarity among Jesuit alumni/ae throughout the world.

-The Union will achieve these objectives partly by its own means and by supporting the initiatives of the local associations.
+The World Union will achieve these objectives partly by its own means, partly by supporting the initiatives of the local associations.

 Article 6: Access to membership